COSIMA/access-om2/README.md

 * an MPI implementation such as OpenMPI.
 * Python and [pytest](https://docs.pytest.org) to run the tests (optional).

-To use JRA-55 on NCI you need to be a member of the ua8 project - apply via <https://my.nci.org.au>
+To use JRA-55 on NCI you need to request access via email to <climate_help@nci.nf.org.au>

 ## Install